Safety#

 Returns:

-int safety_add(struct safety *self, struct safety_entry *entry)#
+int safety_add(struct safety_entry *entry)#

-Add an entry to the safety context.
+Add an entry to the safety module.

 Registers a new entry to be included in future safety checks.